 But Blake was not only a man who railed at iniquity.
 Like Shakespeare, Beethoven and Walt Whitman, his art speaks boundless energy, endless flow.
 “Exuberance is beauty,” he wrote in The Marriage of Heaven and Hell; “energy is eternal delight.”

-And although he acknowledges darkness, Blake’s vision is one ultimately one of reverence and tenderness such as we find in Buddhism, Taoism and other traditions at their finest.
+And although he acknowledges darkness, Blake’s vision is one ultimately one of reverence and tenderness such as we find in Christianity, Buddhism, Taoism and other traditions at their finest.
 I have returned to the following lines countless times since I first encountered them as a teenager, and try to practice their teaching almost every day:

 To see the word in a grain of sand/And heaven in a wild flower/Hold infinity in the palm of your hand/And eternity in an hour

 In a fine article published in The Guardian, Philip Pullman notes Blake’s aversion to what the “single vision” of Isaac Newton.
 This was Blake’s term for the literal, rational, dissociated, uninflected view of the world that he saw as characteristic of the scientific method.
 And it is here that I differ with Blake (but not with Pullman!).
 Science may often be the captive of evil but it is the natural brother of art and poetry.
 Albert Einstein put this well when he wrote that our everyday sensation of separateness from the rest of the universe is a kind of “optical delusion of consciousness.”
 Our task as scientists and citizens, he wrote, “must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”
 Richard Feynman got to the heart of it when he said that science only adds to the awe and mystery of a flower.